Learning Long-Range Representations with Equivariant Messages: Model description and training setup

 \paragraph{\cace} The \cace model was originally presented in~\cite{c2024}, with an additional modification introducing a long-range component in~\cite{c2025}.
 Similar to \mace, \cace is an equivariant message-passing neural network.
 After short-range message passing, invariant scalar pseudo-charges are predicted and passed to the long-range part of Ewald summation; the resulting energy contribution is added to the energy predictions of the short-range message-passing model.
 We use this model with the recommended setting of one message-passing step and, depending on the system, the following corresponding effective cutoff radii: \qty{5.5}{\angstrom} for the \ch{MgO} surface, \qty{5.29}{\angstrom} for the \ch{NaCl} cluster—these are the settings used in the original paper \cite{kkzc2024}—and we chose a cutoff of \qty{5}{\angstrom} for biodimers and cumulene.

-For the \ch{MgO} surface and \ch{NaCl} cluster datasets, experiments were taken from~\cite{kkzc2024}.
+For the \ch{MgO} surface and \ch{NaCl} cluster datasets, models were taken from~\cite{kkzc2024}.
 For the cumulenes and biodimers datasets, the hyperparameters were as follows: 6 Bessel radial functions, $c = 8$, $l_{\text{max}} = 3$, $\nu_{\text{max}}$, $N_{\text{embedding}} = 2$, one message-passing layer, one-dimensional hidden variable, $\sigma = 1$, and $dl = 2$.
 Training followed the example in the original paper: the first 200 epochs used an energy loss weight of 0.1 and a forces loss weight of 1000, after which the energy loss weight was changed to 1, 10, and 1000 every 100 epochs, yielding a total of 500 epochs.
 The learning rate was $5 \times 10^{-3}$, with a step learning rate schedule decreasing it by a factor of 2 every 20 steps.

 \paragraph{\fgnn} The \fgnn model was designed to tackle the benchmarks introduced by \cite{kfgb2021}, and introduced in that work.
-It consists of a shallow neural network acting on a rotationally invariant features, predicting both a local energy contribution and an electronegativity, which is then used in a charge equilibration procedure that globally redistributes charges to minimize an energy expression.
+It consists of a shallow neural network acting on rotationally invariant features, predicting both a local energy contribution and an electronegativity, which is then used in a charge equilibration procedure that globally redistributes charges to minimize an energy expression.
 This process can be seen as a physics-inspired long-range message passing scheme iterated until a fixed point is reached.
-As the model requires charge labels to train, which are not available for all datasets, we did not train this model for our experiments but instead include results from \citet{kfgb2021} Results for the \fgnn model are only available for the \ch{NaCl} cluster and \ch{MgO} surface datasets.
+As the model requires charge labels to train, which are not available for all datasets, we did not train this model for our experiments but instead include results from \citet{kfgb2021}, which are only available for the \ch{NaCl} cluster and \ch{MgO} surface datasets.
 The cutoffs used in the original paper are as follows: \qty{4.23}{\angstrom} for the \ch{MgO} surface and \qty{5.29}{\angstrom} for the \ch{NaCl} cluster.
-The absence of results for the other datasets is due to \fgnn’s reliance on training partial charges directly against \dft computed values, which those datasets did not provide.